 - Or, even worse, the dreaded "Train Depot", "Port O'Price", or "Department Store" Showcases (well, back when those were in use).
 Cue visible This Is Gonna Suck looks from less-than-enthused contestants.
-Several other contestants could be seen scowling at any Showcase that didn't contain a car, and at least one could be seen mouthing "I don't want it!"
+Several other contestants could be seen scowling at any Showcase that didn't contain a car (and sometimes, if said car wasn't a sports or luxury car), and at least one could be seen mouthing "I don't want it!"

 - Trips to other locations in California, including one to Hollywood where the show tapes.
 (Worth noting that Price doesn't fly in contestants; it calls them down from an audience that got there on their own.)

 - Doug Davidson's 1994 syndicated Price offered a Watara Supervision as a prize on the first aired episode.
 Just like this version of the show, it was long forgotten.

 - People who know better would realize that Price actually subverts this trope with many of these same prizes — decent popcorn carts actually produce high-quality popcorn, for example, and gas pumps have a large collector's market.
 Consequently, these prizes can be worth thousands of dollars, a particularly important fact on Price; however, only the show can offer the item's estimated cash value as a prize instead, and it's definitely in your best interest to take said offers.

 - The Switcheroo game has a car as the top prize to win and four lesser prizes the contestant could also win.
 More often than not, the contestant would miss out on the car and win something disappointing like a blender or a tape dispenser (basically anything $100 more or less).